andypotatohy/roast/README.md

 visually check if the landmarks look good on the individual head ([Example X](#example-x)).
 If not, it means the registration did not work well, and you can adjust it by clicking the "Modify" button in the GUI to manually click the anatomical landmarks
 (Nasion, Inion, Right Ear, Left Ear, just follow the program step by step).
-Note if you manually select the landmarks, ROAST will re-align the head MRI to the MNI space based on the landmarks you select, overwrite any registration computed by SPM or niftyReg, and reset the headers in the [`"_MNI.nii"` images](#51-outputs-of-roast).
+Note if you manually select the landmarks, ROAST will re-align the head MRI to the MNI space based on the landmarks you select, overwrite any registration computed by SPM or NiftyReg, and reset the headers in the [`"_MNI.nii"` images](#51-outputs-of-roast).

 `'meshOptions'` -- advanced options of ROAST, for controlling mesh parameters